vacp2p/rfc/waku/waku.md

 Status messages received after the handshake is completed MUST also be ignored.

 The fields `bloom-filter`, `light-node`, `confirmations-enabled` and `rate-limits` are OPTIONAL.
 However if an optional field is specified, all subsequent fields MUST be specified in order to be unambiguous.

+The tuple `[ topic-node-enabled topic-interest ]` is also OPTIONAL.
+If `topics-node-enabled` is set to 1, `topic-interest` setting takes precedence over `bloom-filter`.
+By default, `topic-node-enabled` MUST be 0.

 **Messages**